Time-domain Speech Enhancement with Generative Adversarial Learning: Time-domain Speech Enhancement GAN

 The reason why we define $ Q\left( \cdot, s \right)$ in terms of SI-SNR is to verify that the metric evaluation can mitigate the problem of arbitrary scaling caused by the SI-SNR loss.
 In our work, $Q\left( \cdot, s \right)$ is a constant value that is used to limit the evaluation score of the discriminator, which is not directly used as a loss function.
 As a result, we can mitigate the scaling problem by removing the scale factor $\alpha$ in the gradient update step during the training of the discriminator.
 Meanwhile, using our $ Q\left( \cdot, s \right)$, the discriminator of TSEGAN can be mapped to the same range (i.e., real number domain $\mathbb{R}$) as that of WGAN.
 This provides us a way to analyze the relationship between the objective functions of Metric GAN and WGAN.

 Here, the discriminator is used to evaluate the clean speech $s$ and the enhanced speech $\hat{s}$ with the metric $Q\left(s, s \right)$ and $Q\left(\hat{s}, s \right)$, respectively.
 The output of the discriminator is an evaluation score within a continuous range, indicating the quality of the enhanced speech.
 The continuous range of the output means that it is no longer limited to the probability value of binary classification as in \cite{10}.
-As a result, it can improve the enhancement performance guided through the metric evaluation of the discriminator, thus improving the generalization ability of the speech enhancement model, which is not only applicable for TasNet \cite{7}, but also can be beneficial for other TasNet based methods.
+As a result, it can improve the enhancement performance guided through the metric evaluation of the discriminator, thus improving the generalization ability of the speech enhancement model, which is not only applicable for TasNet \citep{7}, but also can be beneficial for other TasNet based methods.